RWS/Sdl-Community/Language Weaver Provider/COHERE_CONTEXT.md

 Two traps when editing `MapDetails`:

 - **`isProActive` decides "paid" on its own.** Converting a trial to paid *cancels* the trial, so `isProActive=true` alongside a terminal `trialStatus` is the ordinary state of a paying customer.
-Pairing the two conditions shows a paying customer the "trial expired" prompt.
+Pairing the two conditions shows a paying customer the "trial ended" prompt.
 - **Do not match on the substring `trial`.** None of the real status values contain it.

+### `CANCELLED` shows no prompt

+`CANCELLED` means somebody deliberately cancelled — a trial or a paid subscription, and the endpoint carries nothing to tell those apart (a cancelled account returns exactly `{"trialStatus":"CANCELLED","isProActive":null}`).
+Either way the decision was intentional, so `MapDetails` returns `null` and no prompt is shown.
+Only `EXPIRED` / `ENDED` — a trial that ran its course — produce the "trial ended" prompt.

+The suppression is an explicit early return, not merely the absence of `CANCELLED` from the terminal set.
+Dropping it from that set would leave `IsCohereDetected` false, which reads as "never had Cohere" and offers a 14-day free trial to someone who just cancelled one. `ACancelledAccount_IsNeverOfferedAFreeTrial` pins this.

+Status values observed live so far are `NOT_STARTED`, `IN_PROGRESS` and `CANCELLED`; `EXPIRED` and `ENDED` come from the documented vocabulary and have not yet been seen in a real response.
+Whether a naturally-lapsed trial reports `EXPIRED` or `CANCELLED` is unconfirmed — if it turns out to be the latter, the trial-ended prompt never fires and the service team should be asked for the authoritative list.

 Any failure returns `null`, which the decision service renders as no prompt — the specified behaviour for an undeterminable entitlement (DET-421, case E): show nothing, log the reason, re-evaluate next startup.
 A null role is treated as non-admin.